FabioBocchini/the-gray-lady/README.md

 ### Change the prompt

 You can change the prompt to wathever you like.
-To do it change the `conversation_base` variable inside `./scripts/gray_lady_chat.py`.
+To do it change the `prompt` variable inside `./src/utils/prompt.ts`.

 The chatbot answers in the same language of the prompt.